 The air is hot and thick; the pollution so bad it clouds the lungs and the eyes.
 Day and night, roads are traffic-jammed, streets are messy, and the sidewalks are so crooked you more stumble than walk to your destination.
-Outside the center, thousands live without power, laws, or sanitation.
+Outside the center, some still live without power, laws or sanitation.

 A 21st century phenomenon, Mexico City (or DF, as it is locally referred to) is constantly changing, supplying a sea of opportunities for edgy, adventurous architects.
 The young architecture scene is different here, too.
 It relies on paths set by modern era’s founding fathers (read our recent post on Mexican modernists here), while commenting on current socio-political issues in original, sensitive, and innovative ways.
 With an overload of creativity and a growing economy, new firms and studios are opening rapidly, and even attracting workers from other Spanish-speaking countries.